NSpectre-Gadget/Python_Project/README.md

 ***

-* Explain the purpose of the analysis.
+* Purpose:
-This is a report to an optimal trading algorithm to assess the risk/reward characteristics, we backtested algorithms, or evaluated an algorithms performance by using historical stock data.
+This is an optimal trading algorithm to assess the risk/reward characteristics, we backtested algorithms, or evaluated an algorithms performance by using historical stock data.
-* Purpose of the analysis.
-This is a report to determine the optimal trading algorithm to assess the risk/reward characteristics, we backtested algorithms, or evaluated an algorithms performance by using historical stock data.

 Dataset Window Variation